Curt Swan: Later life and career

 After DC's 1985 12-issue limited series Crisis on Infinite Earths and with the impending 1986 revision of Superman by writer/artist John Byrne, Swan was released from his duties on the Superman comics.
 Critic Wallace Harrington summed up Swan's dismissal this way:

 Swan's last work as regular artist on Superman was the non-canonical 1986 story "Whatever Happened to the Man of Tomorrow?", written by Alan Moore.

 After this, Swan continued to do occasional minor projects for DC, including the artwork of what is thought to be one of the rarest Superman comics ever published, titled "This Island Bradman" (written by David P. Levin), a comic book that was privately commissioned in 1988 by real estate tycoon Godfrey Bradman as a Bar Mitzvah gift for his son, as well as an Aquaman limited series and special in 1989, and various returns on illustrating Superman, including the prestige format graphic novel one-shot Superman: The Earth Stealers in 1988.

 In 1995, Swan did four illustrations for Penthouse Comix for the Larry Niven essay "Man of Steel, Woman of Kleenex," which detailed the problems that Superman would face in having sexual intercourse and reproducing with a human woman, using arguments based on humorous yet logical reconciliations between physics, biology, and the abilities of Kryptonians as presented in the Superman comic books.

 Swan's swan song was five pages published posthumously in the 1996 special Superman: The Wedding Album.

-Swan died June 17, 1996 in Wilton, Connecticut.
+Swan died June 17, 1996, in Wilton, Connecticut.
 Helene Swan died at the age of 91 on January 27, 2012.

 A previously unpublished story featuring Swan's art debuted in Action Comics #1000.

 Art style

 Comics historian Arlen Schumer praised Swan's ability to depict "the spectrum of human emotion, from agony to anger, mournful to mirthful."
 As characterized by critic Paul Gravett, Swan's Superman made "...
 Krypton's last son in exile, the alien in our midst, into someone like us, who would think and feel as well as act, who was approachable, big-hearted, considerate, maybe physically superpowerful yet gentle, noble yet subtly tragic."
 In a similar vein, Swan biographer Eddy Zeno calls Swan "the Norman Rockwell of ... comics."
 Gary Groth, the editor-in-chief of The Comics Journal, was less complimentary, remarking that "Swan is symptomatic of what the industry requires.
 They adore Swan at DC because they give Swan a script and it says 'Superman flies out the window'...and there's Superman flying out the window.
 The script says 'Clark Kent walking down the hall' and there's Clark Kent walking down a hall.
 He's just a technician who does exactly what's required of him."

-With his frequent inker Murphy Anderson from 1970–1974 and 1988–1989, the pair's collaborative artwork came to be called "Swanderson" by the fans.
-Despite his and Anderson's success together, Swan's favorite inker was Al Williamson, with whom he only worked for a short time, from 1985–1986.
+With his frequent inker Murphy Anderson from 1970 to 1974 and 1988 to 1989, the pair's collaborative artwork came to be called "Swanderson" by the fans.
+Despite his and Anderson's success together, Swan's favorite inker was Al Williamson, with whom he only worked for a short time, from 1985 to 1986.